dz1230/YARGL/README.md

 Currently suppports:

--[x] Creation of fixed-size windows
+- [x] Creation of fixed-size windows
--[x] Parsing static html documents
+- [x] Parsing static html documents
--[x] Parsing css rules from html documents
+- [x] Parsing css rules from html documents
--[x] Rendering static html documents onto a window* -[x] Receiving input events and the html element that they apply to -[x] TrueType and OpenType fonts
+- [x] Rendering static html documents onto a window*
+- [x] Receiving input events and the html element that they apply to
+- [x] TrueType and OpenType fonts

+Not supported:

+- [ ] Everything else

 <p>
 * Only the following css properties are supported: